 This course should introduce the student to advanced coding using current CPT, ICD-10-CM, & HCPCS books.
 Medical offices want the most recent software and most update coding and billing material.
-The students should understand how the knowledge of medical terminology and
+The students should understand how the knowledge of medical terminology and anatomy and physiology will help them understand terms related to procedures and diagnoses.
+In these courses the students should learn how to abstract codes from reports and scenarios, determine which coding books are used based on diagnosis and procedures, converting narrative words to numeric codes.

-MBC470 1-2: CLAIMS PROCESSING PROCEDURES AND COLLECTION 1-2 (No Pre-Requisites) 6.0 Credit Hours
+MBC470: CLAIMS PROCESSING PROCEDURES AND COLLECTION (No Pre-Requisites) 5.0 Credit Hours